How to Win Over a Grumpy Cat

-Nobody like a sourpuss, and a crabby kitty isn't much fun either.
-Here are seven ways to make even the grumpiest kitty friendlier.
+Nobody like a sourpuss, and a crabby kitty isn’t much fun either.
+Learn how to earn a feline's friendship in seven easy steps.

 Getting a cat to be more affectionate is the yearning of many a pet owner.
 Some cats are antisocial when it comes to being picked up, cuddled or petted (much less sitting in a person’s lap for these shows of affection).
 Other kitties are born loving this sort of attention.